-- > Reinsurance premium ceded. - > Reinsurance claim recoveries. - > Reinsurance commission and expenses payable, if any;. - > Any tax associated with these commissions/expenses.
+- Reinsurance claim recoveries. - Reinsurance commission and expenses payable, if any; - Any tax associated with these commissions/expenses.

 These cash flows are discounted using the same yield curve used to derive the BEL.

 The timing of reinsurance claim recoveries is taken to be the same as for claim payments to the policyholder as it is expected, on average, to be within three months of the claim payment to the policyholder.